-Project Development <
+Project Development

-Need •
+Need

-Discuss the specific issues the project is intended to address.
+The need section should describe one or two key current problems or deficiencies.

-Purpose -
+Purpose

-Discuss the purpose and goals the project is intended to achieve.
+The purpose section should describe the desired outcome for the proposed project.

-Range of Alternatives •
+Range of Alternatives

-Other than the selected design, were any alternative build designs developed for this project?
-(Yes/No) -
+Other the selected alternative, were any alternative build designs developed for this proposed project?
+(Yes/No)

-Public Involvement
+Public Involvement •

 Has there been any public involvement for the project?
 (Yes/No) -